Best thermal cameras iMore 2021

 The best digital camera doesn't necessarily have the highest specs or the biggest price tag.
 Instead, they serve a specific need.
-A thermal imaging camera, sometimes known as an infrared camera, measures the energy of objects and displays that information on an LCD.
-This type of camera is good for hobbyists, firefighters, farmers, home inspectors, and hundreds of other fields.
-My favorite model is the Seek Thermal Reveal.
-It's small enough to fit in a pocket, but powerful enough to see up to 500 feet in the distance.
-Which is right for you?
-We've put together a guide of the best thermal cameras this year.
+For example, a thermal imaging camera, sometimes known as an infrared camera, measures an object's energy and displays that information on an LCD.
+This type of camera is a valuable tool for firefighters, farmers, home inspectors, beekeepers, locating wildlife, finding air and water leaks, and hundreds of other tasks.
+My favorite model is the Seek Thermal CompactPRO.
+It's a tiny camera that turns your iPhone or tablet into a viewing screen.
+So which thermal camera is right for you?
+We've put together a guide on the best thermal cameras this year.

 If you're looking for a lightweight kit that can go anywhere, you've found it.
-The FLIR ONE Gen 3 is a thermal camera that plugs into the lightning port on an iPhone or the USB-C port on any Android device.
-The two cameras on the FLIR ONE snap photos and then transmit and display them on your smartphone's screen in real time.
+The FLIR ONE Gen 3 is a thermal camera that plugs into the lightning port on an iPhone 12 or earlier model iPhone.
+It also works on the USB-C port on any Android device.
+The two cameras on the FLIR ONE snap photos and then transmit and display them on your smartphone's screen in real-time.
+It's the handiest thermal camera on the market today.

 The FLIR ONE reads scene temperatures well and works in various indoor and outdoor environments.
 Perfect for finding drafty windows around the house, dripping water inside walls, oil leaks in your car, or problem pipes in the basement, the FLIR ONE is a useful consumer-grade thermal camera that won't set you back too much.